PaulleDemon/AWS-deployment/deploying_django.md

 Under this you should be able to see what the error is.

-You can connect to linux aws servers using:
+If you want to connect to linux aws servers use.
+You can also debug from there:

 ```
 eb ssh